fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Address to grpc or http(s) server listening in agent service.
-To use http protocol, the address must start with http(s)://.
+Address to GRPC or HTTP(s) server listening in agent service.
+To use HTTP protocol, the address must start with `http(s)://`.

 </dd>
 <dt>heartbeat_interval</dt>